ccaique-lima/lanyon/about.md

 title: About
 ---

 Caique Lima is an electronics engineer graduated from [UNISAL](https://unisal.br) in 2019.
 Currently, is M.Sc.
-Student in Electrical Engineering at [CAPES](https://www.gov.br/capes/pt-br)
+Student in Electrical Engineering at Department of Electrical Engineering at [UFSCar](https://www.ufscar.br), funded by [CAPES](https://www.gov.br/capes/pt-br).

 ### Social Media